 Retirement Topics - Plan Loans

-Profit-sharing, money purchase, 401(k), 403(b) and 457(b) plans are allowed to offer loans to participants, but a plan sponsor is not required to include these provisions in its plan.
-To determine if a plan offers loans, check with the employer, plan sponsor or plan administrator or the Summary Plan Description.
+Retirement plans may offer loans to participants, but a plan sponsor is not required to include loan provisions in its plan.
+Profit-sharing, money purchase, 401(k), 403(b) and 457(b) plans may offer loans.
+To determine if a plan offers loans, check with the plan sponsor or the Summary Plan Description.

 To receive a plan loan, a participant must apply for the loan and the loan must meet certain requirements.
-When a participant requests a loan, he or she should receive information from the plan administrator describing the availability of and terms for obtaining a loan.
+The participant should receive information from the plan administrator describing the availability of and terms for obtaining a loan.

 Maximum loan amount